danielrosen29/EvoPrompt_Implementation_and_QingyanGuo_Etal_Analysis/README.md

 </div>

 ## Experimental Results:
-The study uses GPT-3.5 for performing evolutionary operations to optimize prompts with EVOPROMPT for both open-source Alpaca-7b and closed-source GPT-3.5.
+The study uses GPT-3.5 for performing evolutionary operations to optimize prompts with EvoPrompt for both open-source Alpaca-7b and closed-source GPT-3.5.
 Their approach was compared against three methods:

-- Manual Instructions (MI)
+- Manual Instructions (MI) which are predefined in Zhang et al. (2023b) and  Sanh et al. (2021)
-- PromptSource and Natural Instructions (NI) that use human-written prompts
+- PromptSource and Natural Instructions (NI) that find related human-written prompts from multiple datasets.
 - APE which uses iterative Monte Carlo Search on initial prompts.

 **Language understanding:**

 Seven datasets were used, focusing on sentiment classification, topic classification, and subjectivity classification.
-EVOPROMPT showed improved results compared to previous methods.
-Notably, EVOPROMPT (DE) showed a significant advantage of 9.7% accuracy over EVOPROMPT (GA) for subjectivity classification (Subj).
+EvoPrompt showed improved results compared to previous methods.
+Notably, EvoPrompt (DE) showed a significant advantage of 9.7% accuracy over EvoPrompt (GA) for subjectivity classification (Subj).

 ![image](https://github.com/danielrosen29/QingyanGuo_Etal_Analysis/assets/75226826/352588a6-3c42-4ad0-a556-392bd7113674)
 <div align="center">